basilesportif/gall-guide/guide-docs/chanel.md

 * app: name of the Gall app
 * path: `on-watch` path to subscribe to
 * connectionErrFunc: function to call if subscribing fails
-* eventFunc: function to call on success, takes a data parameter
+* eventFunc: function to call on success, takes a json argument, returned from the ship
 * quitFunc: function to call after unsubscribing or being kicked

 #### unsubscribe